revaturelabs/interviewquestions/Java/Java 8/stream api.md

    4<br>
    6<br>
    8<br>
-   - iterate () used to iterate through the elements in the stream.
+   - iterate () is used to iterate through the elements in the stream.
    - filter() used to apply the condition on the stream
-   - forEach() used to return the result from the stream after iteration.
+   - forEach() is used to return the result from the stream after iteration.
 </details>